1A3Dev/1A3Dev/README.md

 ## About Me
-I'm an 19 year old developer from England, UK who owns a verified discord bot (LogiBot) which is in 5.4k+ servers.
+I'm an 19 year old developer from England, UK who owns a verified discord bot called LogiBot which is in 5.4k+ servers.

 ## My Experience
 I have been coding since around 2015 where I started off with Skript, Java & Python; however I currently typically use: